 Personnel: Maurice Winnick-vn dir.
 Charles Price-another-t / 2tb /Harry Hayes-Harry Turoff-as / Percy Winnick-cl-ts-o /Bert Whittam-p / Bill Herbert-g / Tiny Stock-sb / Stanley Marshall and possibly Max Bacon-d

-“Da-Dar-Da-Dar” was also recorded in 1933 by Sydney Lipton’s New Grosvenor House Band (as the Silver Dance Band), the BBC Dance Orchestra (directed by Henry Hall, with vocal refrain by Les Allen, in a Ronnie Munro arrangement), and Syd Roy and His R.K.
+“Da-Dar-Da-Dar” was also recorded in 1933 by Sydney Lipton’s New Grosvenor House Band (v.
+Sam Browne), the BBC Dance Orchestra (directed by Henry Hall, with vocal refrain by Les Allen, in a Ronnie Munro arrangement), and Syd Roy and His R.K.
 Olians (vocalists Bill Currie, Ivor Moreton, and chorus).

 “Hold Up Your Hands (In the Name of the Law of Love).”
 Words by Mercer Cook and Thomas Blandford, music by J. Russel Robinson (1932).
 Recorded by Elsie Carlisle and Sam Browne on March 3, 1933.
 Decca F. 3504 mx.
 GB5634-2.